 To get the shiny effect, most tiles are glazed with a special paste which prevents dirt and grime from settling in.
 If the surface is not properly maintained, that glaze gets destroyed and filth has a chance to penetrate.
 To preserve your tiles, make sure to clean them regularly.

-Mould is definitely something you don’t want living in your house.
-It can make your home look unkempt and it’s bad for your health.
+You definitely wouldn’t want mould living in your house.
+It can make your home look unkempt and is bad for your health.
 Fungi can trigger a number of allergies that can affect your respiratory system.

-Image source: depositphotos / by sjhuls
+Image source: depositphotos / serenethos